Jonnyauk/Wonderflux/README.txt

 Although Wonderflux will function if activated directly, the best way to use Wonderflux is by activating a child theme.

-You have BOTH the Wonderflux child theme and Wonderflux installed in your theme directory, then simply activate the Wonderflux child theme.
+You should have BOTH the Wonderflux child theme (like WFX Girder) and Wonderflux installed in your theme directory, then simply activate the Wonderflux child theme.

 DEMO CHILD THEME DOWNLOAD
 WFX Girder is a child theme designed for Wonderflux that can be downloaded from: